-Special elections to fill the office of alderman, Mayor or school committeeman, as provided in Sections 2-5, 3-10 and 4-5, shall be held within one hundred and twenty days following the date on which the election is called.
-Persons elected at such elections shall immediately be sworn and assume their office.
+Special elections to fill the office of councilor, mayor or school committee member as provided in sections 2-5, 3-10 and 4-6 shall be held within 120 days following the date on which the election is called.
+Persons elected at the elections shall immediately be sworn and assume their office.